Residence Life FAQs

 Questions About Dining Plans

-Any unused portion of the dining dollars will carry over from the Fall Term to the Spring Term.
-If there is a balance at the end of the academic year, the balance is not refunded.
+Any unused Dining Dollars will carry over from the Fall Term to the Spring Term.
+Dining Dollars included with Fall and Spring dining plans cannot be used during J-Term.
+Any balance remaining at the end of the Spring Term will expire and will not be refunded.

-Students residing on campus for January Term (J-Term) are required to purchase a separate dining plan for the entirety of J-Term.
-Any remaining dining dollar funds on the J-Term plan do not carry over to the Spring Term and will not be refunded.
+Students residing on campus during January Term (J-Term) are required to purchase a separate J-Term dining plan.
+Any unused Dining Dollars from a J-Term plan expire at the end of J-Term, do not carry over to the Spring Term and will not be refunded.